This is a series of posts that detail how to create a Knowledge Management System or KMS.

 Hierarchy vs Linking

 There are different ways to take down notes.
-Some utilize hierarchy through the silo format (folders and files) but this in my opinion makes maintaining the system too tedious, as you will likely need to regularly transfer files to different folders.
-Also, you would need to be strict in your categories as one ambiguous entry can make you transfer all your notes.
+Some use hierarchy through folders and files, but this makes maintaining the system too tedious, as you will likely need to transfer files to different folders regularly.
+Also, you need to be strict in your categories, as one ambiguous entry can make you transfer all your notes.

-Making your notes flat, and utilizing links and tags would make it easier to maintain.
+Making your notes flat and utilizing links and tags would make it easier to maintain.
 Linking means creating related notes from another note.
-These links can be reused by others without duplicating notes.
+Others can reuse these links without duplicating notes.
 One feature I look for in note-taking apps is the ability to see which notes are linked to a certain note (double-linking).
 Also, I would be able to loop together different notes through tags.

 The Value of your KMS Always Scales Up

-And so we should also consider the long-term backups of our KMS.
+Therefore, we should also consider the long-term backups of our KMS.
 Not all companies save data once they go under.
-This can also be a consideration with your choice of tools.
+This should also be a consideration when choosing your tools.

-If you find a new tool that looks promising, don’t discount the power of exporting and importing features, especially once you have a big enough data source.
+If you find a promising new tool, don’t discount the power of exporting and importing features, especially once you have a big enough data source.

 Security and Encryption

-Your KMS is your data, and more often than not it also contains your personal data.
+Your KMS is your data; more often than not, it also contains your personal data.
 Does your tool have end-to-end encryption?
-If a data breach happens, can you be sure that nothing important is exposed?
+If a data breach happens, can you ensure nothing important is exposed?

 Also, how secure is the tool?
 Does it have two-factor authentication when logging in?
 For most people, this would not be a big thing to consider, but at least you should be informed of the risks before you use a specific tool.